What does Brave Sound do?

 Zhang started out listening to Dexter Gordon while mowing lawns and playing Deep Ellum bars by night.
 He left his Texas hometown to study at the Manhattan School of Music where he met his mentors: Jaleel Shaw, Stefon Harris, John Riley, and Wynton Marsalis.
 Since then he’s been able to share the stage with giants of this music: Terri Lyne Carrington, Wycliffe Gordon, Lynn Seaton, and others.
 In 2019, Zhang immersed himself into music technology and co-founded Brave Sound Productions.
 Further information here.

 In addition to his work at Brave Sound, you can find Mike behind the drums at notable NYC venues including Dizzy’s Club, Kitano Jazz, Tomi Jazz and the 55 Bar.
 In 2019, was also chosen by Jazz at Lincoln Center to share the stage with Erica Von Kleist in Whitefish, Montana for a MLK memorial concert, in which he had the opportunity to work with high school students in her program as well as perform alongside her in a state-wide broadcasted radio performance.
 Further information here.

 Why does Brave Sound exist?

 Jazz is America’s least popular genre of music (1.4% marketshare in 2015).
 There are many reasons for this decline but perhaps the largest contributor is this modern reality: If It Doesn’t Exist on the Internet, It Doesn’t Exist.

-The jazz and improvising community is left to either fully embrace digital distribution or face some serious hardship.
-Some have been finding ways to cope marvelously, the Jazz Gallery‘s Lockdown Sessions, Dan Tepfer‘s incredible Jacktrip Concerts, and many more.
+Especially since COVID, the jazz and improvising community is left to either fully embrace digital distribution or face some serious hardship.